gkey8161/lr-hkbus/README.md

 ### Synonyms

-For fleets, use synonyms to include manufacturer, chassis and bodybuilder tags, unless there are more than one body / chassis under the same fleet, in which child tags will be used.
+For fleets, use synonyms to include manufacturer, chassis and bodybuilder tags, unless there are more than one body/chassis under the same fleet, in which child tags will be used.

 ## Guides for Contribution